gvwilson/thirdbit/src/fiction/iffy/index.md

 the bot made a soft, incongruous *ping* and stepped aside to make room for another member of its pack.

-Iffy put her tools back in the crate and stood.
+Iffy shook her head and put her tools back in the crate.
-"I'm sorry,"
-she said.
-"I gotta keep movin',
+"I'm sorry, but I gotta keep movin'.
-but if you wanna come with me
+If you wanna come with me,
 I'll fix you when we get somewhere safe."

 The bots didn't move.